“Great pitch, but I want to understand the market opportunity now. What is your SOM?” – VC Investor

-Most founders don’t spend enough time researching and analysing their market, let alone craft a clear and concise Market page for their pitch decks.
+Most founders don’t spend enough time researching and analyzing their market, let alone craft a clear and concise Market page for their pitch decks.

-The TAM-SAM-SOM grid is a good way to communicate the market opportunity to VCs, and hopefully get a second meeting to go further.
+The TAM-SAM-SOM grid is a good way to communicate the market opportunity to VCs and get a second meeting to go further.